hglanvu/statistics/README.md

 # statistics
-Assignments from PUBPOL 741 - Empirical Analysis for Development
+My assignments from PUBPOL 741 - Empirical Analysis for Development